Home > Become a Notary > How to Become a Louisiana Notary

 8. Have good moral character and integrity and sober habits.

-This Louisiana notary guide will help you understand the following:
+This Louisiana notary guide will help you understand:

 1. Who can become a notary in Louisiana.